Bacterial Meningitis in Children

 Medically reviewed by Drugs.com.
 Last updated on May 1, 2023.

 Bacterial meningitis is inflammation of the lining that surrounds and protects your child's brain and spinal cord.
 The inflammation is caused by a bacterial infection and can be life-threatening.
 The most common symptoms include confusion, a high fever, stiff neck, and headache.

 WHILE YOU ARE HERE:

-Your child may be in isolation if he has an infection or disease that he can spread to others.
-Caregivers and visitors may need to wear gloves, a face mask, and a gown.
-Everyone should wash their hands before and after visiting your child.
+may be used if your child has an infection that can be passed from person to person.
+Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
+Visitors should wash their hands before leaving to keep from spreading germs.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Bacterial Meningitis

 Symptoms and treatments

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.